Useful Notes: Existentialism

 - Nausea: The book holds a dark, melancholic take on Exis' as Antoine, the protagonist, uses this philosophy to avoid the darkness he sees and feels as the eponymous title suggests.

-- The Stranger: This novella is often cited as an example; Albert Camus denied this, but it's worth noting that he became commonly known as the "godfather of existentialism".
-The book itself could be labelled as Absurdist or Nihilist; either that or it's just a character study of a psychopath.
+- The Stranger: This novella is often cited as an example.
+Albert Camus denied this, but it's worth noting that he became commonly known as the "godfather of existentialism".
+The book itself could be labeled as Absurdist or Nihilist; either that or it was just a character study of a psychopath.

 - The Unbearable Lightness Of Being: The book actually opens with a contemplation on Nietzsche's concept of "eternal return" (which is then refuted).